 “It’d be great if the show could go on, if we could really reach and audience and feel an impact.
 I don’t think there’s anyone else doing what we’re doing.
 Unfortunately.”

 — Willner, speaking to Spin in 1990 about the show’s fate.
-At the time of the Spin piece, the show is near the end of its second and final season.
-After it’s cancelled due to low ratings and its unfortunate time slot, everyone went their separate ways: Sanborn maintained his long career as an often-adventurous jazz musician, Holland returned to the UK and became a well-regarded TV host, Willner has remained busy at both SNL and with his many production gigs, and Lorne Michaels is still Lorne Michaels.
+At the time of the Spin piece, the show was near the end of its second and final season.
+After it was cancelled due to low ratings and its unfortunate time slot, everyone went their separate ways: Sanborn maintained his long career as an often-adventurous jazz musician, Holland returned to the UK and became a well-regarded TV host, Willner has remained busy at both SNL and with his many production gigs, and Lorne Michaels is still Lorne Michaels.

 This bizarre artifact of the 1980s and early 1990s, literally a show with two names, never killed in the ratings—in fact, given the fact that it initially aired during the early hours of Monday morning, it was probably not designed to.